webquarx/design-patterns/README.md

 ```

 ### Merging Chains
-Usually there is no way to merge two chains without loosing steps in first one, if there is not link to last step.
+Usually there is no way to merge two chains without loosing steps in first one, if there is no link to last step.
 Following example does not work for usual chains, but it works for steps inherited from ChainOfResponsibilityStep.

 ```typescript